Technical debt

 # Feedback

-By the time I'm writing this the Workflow package is on early preview 0.8 and is missing must-have additions like conditional job syntax.
+) and is missing essential features like conditional job syntax.
 You are welcome to contribute and provide feedback at chevere/workflow.